sftcd/openssl/esnistuff/README.md

 Most recent first...

+- 20201203: Coded up as far as the ``hpke_enc`` call on the client - not really according to the draft but along same lines (waiting for an "interop" draft before I get too worried about precision)

 - 20201027: Did a quick check of draft-02 suff - still seems ok with defo.ie,
   but ``./testclient.sh -H ietf.org`` doesn't work now, however that seems more like some cloudflare ops change as ``./testclient.sh -H rte.ie -c NONE`` does